rabiaedayilmaz/HodgkinHuxleyModel/README.md

 ∆G = ∆G{0} + RTlnQ\ \ \ \ (4)
 ```

-By substituting $∆G{0} expression with Equation 3 and $∆G expression with Equation 4, the overall equation turns into this.
+By substituting ∆G{0} expression with Equation 3 and ∆G expression with Equation 4, the overall equation turns into this.

 ```math
 -nFE\ =\ {-nFE}^0\ +\ RT\ln{Q\ \ \ \ (5)}